Un1xG0d/OpenTreat-legacy/README.md

 ## Usage
 ### View the video stream
 On your smartphone or laptop, browse to `https://<my-opentreat-project>.herokuapp.com` to view the video stream of your pets.
-Press the blue bone button to spin the auger and drop the treats into your pets' bowl.
+Press the blue bone button to spin the auger and drop treats into your pets' bowl.
+The orange button restarts the webcam broadcast.
 The red button reboots the Raspberry Pi.

 ## Resources
 ### Links